castacks/DytanVO/README.md

 ### AirDOS-Shibuya
 Follow [tartanair-shibuya](https://github.com/haleqiu/tartanair-shibuya) and download it into `data`.

+### (Optional) Scene Flow
+One can also test the model on [Scene Flow datasets](https://lmb.informatik.uni-freiburg.de/resources/datasets/SceneFlowDatasets.en.html), which was used to train both the VO and the segmentation networks.
+Scene Flow datasets have very challenging sequences with large areas of dynamic objects in image frames.

-Alternatively, you can create symbolic links to wherever the datasets were downloaded in the `data` folder.
+You can create symbolic links to wherever the datasets were downloaded in the `data` folder.

 ```Shell
 ├── data